 A licensed practical nursing (LPN) degree is generally considered the initial stepping stone for those exploring a career in nursing.
 LPN degree programs provided through a college or university's distance-learning services normally require applicants to have earned at least a high school diploma or GED prior to enrollment.

 Degree programs teach prospective nurses essential technical skills, which can lead the individual to licensure credentials and entry-level nursing jobs in many different types of healthcare environments.
 When researching options for obtaining their LPN degree, prospective students should verify that the program they are interested in is accredited by their state's Board of Nursing.
+Coursework for these programs is offered online, and students must make sure they have access to computers with video conferencing capabilities.
+In addition to this, most programs require that some in-person clinical training be completed as well.
+As such, no LPN programs can be entirely completed online.
+However, medical assistant associate's degrees can be found entirely online.

 After students successfully complete their online LPN degree program, which normally takes about one year, they are required to pass the National Council Licensure Exam (NCLEX-PN) and a state licensing exam before they are considered a licensed practical nurse.